-- Continued to invest significantly in skills, career and personal development training for our employees.
+- >>This year we have: - > Continued to invest significantly in skills, career and personal development training for our employees.
 Our Corporate Learning & Development Programme saw an overall course attendance of 840, from a total of 110 courses during 2021/22.
-Staff also engaged in a range of flexible self-learning modules completing a total of 1,662 elearning courses. - Launched a new Reward & Recognition scheme to recognise excellent achievements and held our inaugural Staff Award Ceremony, where we recognised some outstanding achievements of colleagues and teams over the past two years.
+Staff also engaged in a range of flexible self-learning modules completing a total of 1,662 e-learning courses. - > Launched a new Reward & Recognition scheme to recognise excellent achievements and held our inaugural Staff Award Ceremony, where we recognised some outstanding achievements of colleagues and teams over the past two years.